source-foundry/Hack-windows-installer/README.md

 ## Contributions

 Any constructive contribution is very welcome!
 If you have any question or encounter a bug, please create a new [issue](https://github.com/source-foundry/Hack-windows-installer/issues/new).

+## Build from source

+To build this setup yourself, download the newest ANSI (not unicode)  version of [Inno Setup](http://www.jrsoftware.org/isdl.php).
+Install it and activate the option to install the [Inno Setup Preprocessor](http://www.jrsoftware.org/ispphelp/).

+Double-click `HackWindowsInstall.iss` (from folder `src`), which will load it in Inno Setup and then select *Build* - *Compile*.

 ## About
 Copyright © 2016 [Michael Hex](http://www.texhex.info/) / Source Foundry.
 Licensed under the **MIT License**.
-For details, please see LICENSE.
+For details, please see [LICENSE.txt](https://github.com/source-foundry/Hack-windows-installer/blob/master/LICENSE.txt).